 A: The fixed meeting point for a Red Light District Tour is 2 meters in front of the white National Monument on Dam Square.

-Q: How do I recognize your tour guide?
+Q: How do I recognise your tour guide?

 A: Our tour guides always wear a black hat with our logo on it: a red light.
 He or she will be there a few minutes before the tour starts.